 * Visa extension fee for 15 days or less is the US $ 30 or equivalent convertible currency and visa extension fee for more than 15 days is US$ 2 per day * Tourist visa can be extended for a maximum period of 150 days in a single visa year (January – December).

 As vaccination requirements change frequently, we suggest you consult your doctor at least 2 months prior to the beginning of your trip.
-We recommend protection against malaria, tetanus, typhoid, hepatitis and polio.
+We recommend protection against malaria, tetanus, typhoid, hepatitis, and polio.
 The main health consideration in high altitude is Acute Mountain Sickness (AMS).
 You may experience some mild symptoms initially, such as headache, lethargy, nausea and difficulty sleeping, but these should lessen within a few days.
 To avoid Acute Mountain Sickness (AMS), people take pills called ‘Diamox’.
 You can also use these pills after consulting with your doctor and purchase them in Kathmandu.

 Our itinerary will allow your body to acclimatize properly and to handle the low oxygen rate.
 For your service, we carry a medical kit with standard prescribed medicines along with a users’ manual which you can use upon your own risk.
 We do not take any medical liability since our staffs are not qualified to prescribe medicines.
-If you have ever suffered from altitude sickness, or have a heart or breathing complaint, we highly recommend you consult your doctor about your suitability for travelling to Everest Base Camp before booking.
+If you have ever suffered from altitude sickness, or have a heart or breathing complaint, we highly recommend you consult your doctor about your suitability for traveling to Everest Base Camp before booking.
 We suggest that you take some pain-killing pills with you and enough medicine for cold, Diarrhoea, nausea and fever.
 Some nasal ointment and throat-moistening pills will greatly be of help for those who are sensitive to chilly or freezing weather conditions.
 Age is no barrier to take an unforgettable Everest Tour.

 In case of a serious sickness or a casualty, which we hope will not happen, you shall be rescued by a helicopter.
 Since you are entirely liable for all the expenses incurred in evacuation please make sure that it is covered by your insurance before assigning for it or be prepared to pay on your own after getting back in Kathmandu.

-Before joining a tour, we recommend you to take travel insurance which should cover cancellation, medical expenses, helicopter evacuation and emergency repatriation.
+Before joining a tour, we recommend you to take travel insurance which should cover cancellation, medical expenses, helicopter evacuation, and emergency repatriation.
 There are good hospitals in Kathmandu where you can get good care.

 The beautiful environment of the Himalayas is also an extremely fragile one.
 We are extremely conscious about the environment and aim to minimize the detrimental impact on the environment as much as possible.
 As deforestation is one of the greatest environmental threats, we do not have campfires and use kerosene as cooking fuel.
 We also discourage trekkers from using wood-fuelled hot showers in lodges along the way.
 Many lodges, however, now provide solar hot showers, a far more eco-friendly alternative.